frappe/erpnext_documentation/user/manual/en/stock/perpetual-inventory.md

 <!-- add-breadcrumbs -->
 # Perpetual Inventory

 As per the perpetual inventory system, accounting entry is done for every stock transaction.
-Otherwise it's done in larger intervals for example monthly or quarterly.
+Otherwise, it's done in larger intervals for example monthly or quarterly.
 Each warehouse is linked with a corresponding account head.

 On receipt of items in a particular warehouse, the balance in the Warehouse Account will increase.
-Similarly, when items are delivered from the Warehouse, an expense will be booked, and balance in the Warehouse Account will reduce.
+Similarly, when items are delivered from the Warehouse, an expense will be booked, and the balance in the Warehouse Account will reduce.

 ### 1. How to activate perpetual inventory